 Basically, you earn a split of the profits after all costs have been paid.
 In some roofing companies this is 30% to 40% of the profit.
 Most of the reputable roofing companies pay their sales people at least 40% to 50% of the profits.
 If you’re going to take a job paying 30% of the profit, you’re probably making less than you could.

 If the company you’re working for isn’t also working for you, you need to ask yourself why are you paying 10% overhead?
 Are they doing anything to help you make money?
-Do they provide training and on-going support?
+Do they provide excellent sales training or on-going support?
 Do they generate leads to help you get into new neighborhoods?
 If you’re not getting that kind of support, you may want to look for lower overhead and greater support.

 Every roofing company runs sales contests and offers bonuses.
 These incentives can add to your bottom line.
 If you’re working for somebody that doesn’t have a bonus structure, walk into the office or call your boss on the phone and ask for one.
 They’ll be glad to set something up, a goal for you to reach for in order to get you some extra bonus money.